SynthstromAudible/DelugeFirmware/docs/menu_hierarchies.md

 </details>

 <details>
-<summary>Song Grid View Clip Settings Menu</summary>
+<summary>Song Clip Settings Menu</summary>

-The Clip Settings menu is accessible from Song Grid View by pressing and holding a `CLIP` and pressing the `SELECT ENCODER`
+The Clip Settings menu is accessible from `Song Grid View` by pressing and holding a `CLIP` and pressing the `SELECT ENCODER`.

+The Clip Settings menu is accessible from `Song Row View` by pressing and holding the `CLIP MUTE` pad in the first column of the sidebar and pressing the `SELECT ENCODER`.

 The Clip settings menu contains the following menu hierarchy: